i-stanko/AsciiArtify/doc/Concept.md

     - Architecture: Uses Docker to create and manage Kubernetes clusters
     - Automation: Provides a simple CLI for cluster management and automation
     - Additional Features: Offers additional features like load balancers, container registry integration, and resource limiting options

-## Advantages and Disadvantages

-### Minikube
-- **Advantages:**
-    - Easy to set up and use
-    - Good documentation and community support
-    - Supports various Kubernetes add-ons
-- **Disadvantages:**
-    - Limited scalability for larger deployments
-    - Requires a virtual machine for running the Kubernetes cluster

-### Kind
-- **Advantages:**
-    - Lightweight and portable
-    - Suitable for local development and testing
-    - Integrates well with Docker-based workflows
-- **Disadvantages:**
-    - Limited scalability for large clusters
-    - Limited monitoring and management features compared to production-grade solutions

-### K3d
 - **Advantages:**
     - Quick and easy cluster creation
     - Offers additional features for managing clusters